balodja/hankel/README.md

 Here I track some results about primitive digging of Hankel matricies.

 Look at the `hankel.pdf` for equalities.
-I don't know how to state and explain those equalities in generally accepted terms.
+I don't know how to prove those equalities in generally accepted terms.